 The Timetabling and Room Booking team is part of Estates Services.
 The team is responsible for the coordination and publication of the University teaching timetable in accordance with University policy.

-This site provides a view of the PROVISIONAL STANDARD 2016-17 timetables.
+This site provides a view of the FINAL Semester 1 timetables for 2016-17.

 Students should go to their Departments as the first point of contact with queries regarding their Timetables.